- This event has passed.

 - Consider reader and task demands and how they influence teaching

 - Utilize these qualitative measures to plan instruction

 - Explore close-reading strategies that can help students read more complex texts

 The ability to read complex texts is an essential element of college and career readiness.
 Matching students and texts, and then scaffolding students towards more complex texts, can help build the skills needed for success after graduation.
-All PreK-12+ educators, librarians, and administrators interested in ensuring all students can achieve today’s rigorous college and career readiness expectations are invited to attend this engaging event.
-There will be time for a Q&A segment after the presentation.
+All PreK-12+ educators, librarians, and administrators interested in ensuring all students can achieve today’s rigorous college and career readiness expectations are invited to watch this recorded session.

 About the Presenter